simon-an/angular-ts-basic-training/slides/angular/chapter4.md

 Now you can navigate to the user and the admin page.

+Hint: When loading user page see that only the user module is loaded in the Chrome networks tab.

 ## Exercise: 4.3

 To see the user and admin page included into the header and navigation you need secondary routes: